UsmanGohar/usmangohar.github.io/_pages/about.md

 social: true  # includes social icons at the bottom of the page
 ---

 Hi!
 I am a Ph.D. student in [Department of Computer Science](https://www.cs.iastate.edu/) at [Iowa State University (ISU)](https://www.iastate.edu/).
 I received my M.Sc in Computer Science from the [University of Minnesota](https://www.d.umn.edu/) and my B.Eng. degree from the National University of Sciences and Technology (NUST).
-My research interests are broadly at the intersection of software engineering and machine learning, with a particular focus on Fairness in AI and LLMs, social computing, and AI for social good.
+My research interests are broadly at the intersection of software engineering and machine learning, with a particular focus on Fairness in AI, Software and AI Safety, and AI for social good.

-My industrial experience includes working as a Data Scientist in fields ranging from agriculture, manufacturing, and power systems with specific experience in forecasting, predictive analytics, and model deployment.
+Previously, I have worked as a Data Scientist in fields ranging from agriculture, manufacturing, and power systems with specific experience in forecasting, predictive analytics, and model deployment.